imprintio/imprint/README.md

 ### Composition (Join / Merge)

-Merging two Imprint rows with compatible schemas (there are no fields with the same name and different types) can be done by concatenating the field directories and the payloads, modifying the directory for trailing messages by incrementing the offset by the length of the payload of A:
+Merging two Imprint rows with compatible schemas (there are no fields with the same name and different types) can be done by sort-merging the field directories and conatenating the payloads, modifying the directory for trailing messages by incrementing the offset by the length of the payload of A:

 ```
 new_payload = A.payload || B.payload